 - Do not miss a dose of STRIBILD.
 If a patient misses a dose of STRIBILD, the patient should take the missed dose as soon as they remember.
 If it is almost time for the next dose of STRIBILD, the patient should not take the missed dose, but resume the usual dosing schedule.
 Inform the patient that he or she should not take more or less than the prescribed dose of STRIBILD at any one time.

 - Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
-Treatment with STRIBILD should be suspended in any patients who develop clinical symptoms suggestive of lactic acidosis or pronounced hepatotoxicity (including nausea, vomiting, unusual or unexpected stomach discomfort, and weakness) [See WARNINGS AND PRECAUTIONS].
+Advise patients that treatment with STRIBILD should be suspended if they develop clinical symptoms suggestive of lactic acidosis or pronounced hepatotoxicity (including nausea, vomiting, unusual or unexpected stomach discomfort, and weakness) [see WARNINGS AND PRECAUTIONS].

-- Patients with HIV-1 should be tested for hepatitis B virus (HBV) before initiating antiretroviral therapy.
-Severe acute exacerbations of hepatitis B have been reported in patients who are coinfected with HBV and HIV-1 and have discontinued EMTRIVA or VIREAD [See WARNINGS AND PRECAUTIONS].
+- Instruct the patient that hepatitis B testing is recommended prior to initiating antiretroviral therapy.
+Severe acute exacerbations of hepatitis B have been reported in patients who are coinfected with HBV and HIV-1 and have discontinued EMTRIVA or VIREAD [see WARNINGS AND PRECAUTIONS].
 STRIBILD should not be discontinued without first informing their healthcare provider.

-- STRIBILD should not be administered in combination with ATRIPLA, COMPLERA, EMTRIVA, TRUVADA, or VIREAD; with drugs containing lamivudine, including COMBIVIR, EPIVIR or EPIVIR-HBV, EPZICOM, or TRIZIVIR; with drugs containing ritonavir or regimens containing ritonavir; or with HEPSERA [See WARNINGS AND PRECAUTIONS].
+- STRIBILD should not be administered in combination with ATRIPLA, COMPLERA, EMTRIVA, TRUVADA, or VIREAD; with drugs containing lamivudine, including COMBIVIR, EPIVIR or EPIVIR-HBV, EPZICOM, or TRIZIVIR; with drugs containing RTV or regimens containing RTV; or with HEPSERA [see WARNINGS AND PRECAUTIONS].

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Elvitegravir: Long-term carcinogenicity studies of elvitegravir were carried out in mice (104 weeks) and in rats for up to 88 weeks (males) and 90 weeks (females).
-No drug-related increases in tumor incidence were found in mice at doses up to 2000 mg per kg per day alone or in combination with 25 mg per kg per day ritonavir at exposures 3- and 14-fold, respectively, the human systemic exposure at the recommended daily dose of 150 mg.
-No drug-related increases in tumor incidence were found in rats at doses up to 2000 mg per kg per day at exposures 12- to 27-fold, respectively in male and female, the human systemic exposure.
+No drug-related increases in tumor incidence were found in mice at doses up to 2000 mg per kg per day alone or in combination with 25 mg per kg per day RTV at exposures 3-and 14fold, respectively, the human systemic exposure at the recommended daily dose of 150 mg.
+No drug-related increases in tumor incidence were found in rats at doses up to 2000 mg per kg per day at exposures 12-to 27-fold, respectively in male and female, the human systemic exposure.

 Elvitegravir was not genotoxic in the reverse mutation bacterial test (Ames test) and the rat micronucleus assay.
 In an in vitro chromosomal aberration test, elvitegravir was negative with metabolic activation; however, an equivocal response was observed without activation.